cloudmesh-community/book/chapters/prg/python/cloudmesh/exercises.md

 When doing your assignment, make sure you label the programs appropriately with comments that clearly identify the assignment.
-Place all assignments in a folder on github named "cloudmesh-exercises"
+Place all assignments in a folder on GitHub named "cloudmesh-exercises"

-For example name the program solving E.Cloudmesh.Common.1 `e-cloudmesh-1.py` and so on.
+For example, name the program solving E.Cloudmesh.Common.1 `e-cloudmesh-1.py` and so on.
 For more complex assignments you can name them as you like, as long as in the file you have a comment such as

 ```# fa19-516-000 E.Cloudmesh.Common.1```

 at the beginning of the file.
-Please **do not store** any screenshots in
-your git repository of your working program.
+Please **do not store** any screenshots in your GitHub repository of your working program.

 ## Cloudmesh Common